mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		unmodified state.

-		Don't place yourself in a situation of going through the effort of installing Fail2Ban for added security measure while at the same time disabling other security measures.
+		Don't place yourself in a situation of going through the effort of installing Fail2Ban for added security measures while at the same time disabling other security measures.

 ## Disclaimer:
 		This software comes with no warranty of any sort and you use this at your own risk.